Organ-on-a-chip: Liver

 One design from Kane et al. cocultures primary rat hepatocytes and 3T3-J2 fibroblasts in an 8*8 element array of microfluidic wells.
 Each well is separated into two chambers.
 The primary chamber contains rat hepatocytes and 3T3-J2 fibroblasts and is made of glass for cells adhesion.
 Each of primary chamber is connected to a microfluidic network that supply metabolic substrate and remove metabolic byproducts.
 A 100 μm thick membrane of PDMS separates the primary and secondary chamber, allowing the secondary chamber to be connected to another microfluidic network that perfuses 37 °C room air with 10% carbon dioxide, and producing air exchange for rat hepatocytes.
 The production of urea and steady-state protein proves the viability of this device for use in high-throughput toxicity studies.

 Another design from Kang et al. cocultures primary rat hepatocytes and endothelial cells.
 A single-channel is made first.
 Hepatocytes and endothelial cells are then planted on the device and are separated by a thin Matrigel layer in between.
 The metabolic substrate and metabolic byproducts share this channel to be supplied or removed.
 Later, a dual-channel is made, and endothelial cells and hepatocytes cells have their own channels to supply the substrate or remove the byproduct.
 The production of urea and positive result on hepatitis B virus (HBV) replication test shows its potential to study hepatotropic viruses.

 There are a few other applications on liver-on-a-chip.
 Lu et al. developed a liver tumor-on-a-chip model.
 The decellularized liver matrix (DLM)-gelatin methacryloyl (GelMA)-based biomimetic liver tumor-on-a-chip proved to be a suitable design for further anti-tumor studies.
 Zhou et al. analyzed alcohol injures on the hepatocytes and the signaling and recovery.
+It has also been possible to develop co-culture chips that can be used to study metabolic interactions.

-The liver-on-a-chip has shown its great potential for liver-related research.
-Future goals for liver-on-a-chip devices focus on recapitulating a more realistic hepatic environment, including reagents in fluids, cell types, extending survival time, etc.
+The liver-on-a-chip has been used in liver-related research, including studies of liver function, drug metabolism, and toxicity.
+Future development of liver-on-a-chip devices aims to more closely reproduce the physiological environment of the liver, including its fluid composition, diverse cell types, and long-term cell viability.